lizzypokerface/progressive-pulse/_posts/2025-08-24-weekly-news.markdown

 # China

+China focused on internal development, including technological advancements like robot soccer and medical breakthroughs such as saving a patient with a severed head [i].
+Foreign relations included meetings with Mekong Foreign Ministers and discussions on trade with the EU [i].
+The country also defended its human rights record and promoted cross-border cooperation through initiatives like the Lianyungang Port [i].

 * [`Geopolitical Economy Report` How does China's system really work?
 This famous Chinese professor explains](https://www.youtube.com/watch?v=rkVyYvWezI0)
 * [`Thinkers Forum` Why Trump Can't Stop China Becoming the World’s Superpower](https://www.youtube.com/watch?v=0N2qMnaIxpU)
 * [`Friends of Socialist China` Mekong Foreign Ministers meet in China’s city of peace and harmony](https://socialistchina.org/2025/08/18/mekong-foreign-ministers-meet-in-chinas-city-of-peace-and-harmony/)